 Stand Mixer Similarities

-Although there’s plenty of factors that set these machines apart from one another, there are a few things they have in common too.
+Although there are plenty of factors that set these machines apart from one another, there are a few things they have in common too.

 The first thing to remember is that all mixers come with a multipurpose hub.
 In fact, every KitchenAid stand mixer since 1919 has come with this universal port.
 This allows you to attach all those extra accessories to your mixer and transform it into a pasta maker, grinder or juicer.